hygieia/hygieia/pages/hygieia/api/api.md

 title: All About Hygieia API
 tags:
 keywords:
+toc: true
 summary: Learn how to install and configure Hygieia API
 sidebar: hygieia_sidebar
 permalink: api.html
 ---

 [![Docker Stars](https://img.shields.io/docker/stars/capitalone/hygieia-api.svg)](https://hub.docker.com/r/capitalone/hygieia-api/)
 [![Docker Stars](https://img.shields.io/docker/pulls/capitalone/hygieia-api.svg)](https://hub.docker.com/r/capitalone/hygieia-api/)

-Hygieia API layer contains all common REST API services that work with the source system data (collected by service tasks).
+Hygieia API layer contains all the typical REST API services that work with the source system data (collected by service tasks).
 The Hygieia API layer is an abstraction of the local and source system data layer.
-All REST controllers should be generic to their purpose, and should not be specific to any given source system.
+All API REST controllers are generic to their purpose - they are not specific to any given source system.

-For detailed information on APIs, see the Swagger documentation.
+For detailed information on APIs, see the Swagger documentation available at `http://[your-doman].com/api/swagger/index.html#`.

 Hygieia uses Spring Boot to package the API as an executable JAR file with dependencies.

 ## Setup Instructions

-If you do not already have Hygieia installed, you can download or clone Hygieia from the [GitHub repo](https://github.com/capitalone/Hygieia).
-For information on cloning a repository, see [GitHub Documentation](https://help.github.com/articles/cloning-a-repository/).

 To configure the Hygieia API layer, execute the following steps: